 2. The gum line is receding.

-Call your dentists if you notice an increase in sensitivity near the gums or if your tooth looks longer, which are symptoms of a receding gum line.
+Call your dentist if you notice increased sensitivity around the gums or if your tooth looks longer, which are symptoms of a receding gum line.

 3. The dental crown is old

-The average life span of an Airdrie dental crown is 10-15 years with proper care, depending on the material it’s made with.
-If the crown is older than 10 years, your dentist will keep a close eye on its condition and may recommend replacing the crown before any issues arise.
+The average lifespan of an Airdrie dental crown is 10-15 years with proper care, depending on the material it’s made of.
+If the crown is more than 10 years old, your dentist will closely monitor its condition and may recommend replacing it before any issues arise.

 4. Wear and tear